JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 The final thing to do is to instantiate a `WavetableSynthesizer` and a `ViewModel` in the `MainActivity` class.

-It is ok to name concrete classes here (rather than interfaces) because `MainActivity` is regarded as a “dirty” class, where the whole initialization takes place.
+It is ok to name concrete classes here (rather than interfaces) because `MainActivity` is regarded as a "dirty" class, where the whole initialization takes place.

+_Listing {% increment listingId20220911 %}._

 ```kotlin
 class MainActivity : ComponentActivity() {